The field of moduli of plane curves: Introduction

 \subsection{Algebraic cycles}

-Theorems~\ref{theorem:no6}, \ref{theorem:no3} and \ref{theorem:sextics} follow from a general theorem which holds for arbitrary algebraic cycles on $\PP^{2}$ with finite automorphism group.
-In particular, this general theorem implies that for most finite subgroups $G$ of $\PGL_{3}$, a smooth plane curve with $\aut(C)=G$ descends to a curve in $\PP^{2}$ over the field of moduli, even if $3\mid \deg C$.
+Theorems~\ref{theorem:no6} and \ref{theorem:realcomplex} are direct consequences of the following Theorem~\ref{theorem:six}, which holds for arbitrary algebraic cycles in $\PP^{2}_{K}$ with finite automorphism group.
+In particular, it holds singular plane curves of arbitrary degree.